pulumi/pulumi/docs/design/packages.md

 ## Interpretation

-CocoPack and CocoIL are interpreted formats.
+LumiPack and LumiIL are interpreted formats.

 That means we do not compile them to assembly and, in certain cases, we have made design decisions that favor correctness over performance.
-The toolchain has a built in verifier that enforces these design decisions at runtime (which can be run explicitly with `coco pack verify`).
+The toolchain has a built in verifier that enforces these design decisions at runtime (which can be run explicitly with `lumi pack verify`).
 This is unlike most runtimes that leverage an independent static verification step, often at the time of machine translation, to avoid runtime penalties.

 TODO: specify more information about the runtime context in which evaluation is performed.

 Any failures during interpretation are conveyed in the most friendly manner.
 For example, unhandled exceptions carry with them a full stack trace, complete with line number information.
-In general, the Coconut interpreted environment should nut fundamentally carry with it any inherent disadvantages, other than the obvious one: it is a new runtime.
+In general, the Lumi interpreted environment should nut fundamentally carry with it any inherent disadvantages, other than the obvious one: it is a new runtime.

 ## Possibly-Controversial Decisions

-It's worth describing for a moment some possibly-controversial decisions about CocoPack and CocoIL.
+It's worth describing for a moment some possibly-controversial decisions about LumiPack and LumiIL.

-These might come as a surprise to higher level programmers, however, it is worth remembering that CocoIL is attempting to strike a balance between high- and low-level multi-language representations.
+These might come as a surprise to higher level programmers, however, it is worth remembering that LumiIL is attempting to strike a balance between high- and low-level multi-language representations.
 In doing so, some opinions had to be discarded, while others were strengthened.
 And some of them aren't set in stone and may be something we revisit later.

 ### Values

-CocoIL does not support unboxed values.
+LumiIL does not support unboxed values.
 This is entirely a performance and low-level interop concern.

 ### Pointers

-CocoIL supports pointers for implementing runtime functionality.
+LumiIL supports pointers for implementing runtime functionality.
 It does not embellish them very much, however, other than letting the runtime (written in Go) grab a hold of them and do whatever it pleases.
-For example, CocoIL does not contain operators for indirection, arithmetic, or dereferencing.
-CocoIL itself is not for systems programming.
+For example, LumiIL does not contain operators for indirection, arithmetic, or dereferencing.
+LumiIL itself is not for systems programming.

-TODO: this could evolve further as we look to adopting CocoGo, which, clearly, will have the concept of pointers.
+TODO: this could evolve further as we look to adopting LumiGo, which, clearly, will have the concept of pointers.

 ### Generics

-CocoIL does not support generics.
-CocoLang languages are free to, however they must be erased at compile-time.
+LumiIL does not support generics.
+LumiLang languages are free to, however they must be erased at compile-time.

 This admittedly sacrifices some amount of generality.
 But it does so at the benefit of simplicity.
-Some CocoLang languages simply do not support generics, and so admitting them to the core would be problematic.
+Some LumiLang languages simply do not support generics, and so admitting them to the core would be problematic.
 Furthermore, languages like Go demonstrate that modern cloud programs of considerable complexity can be written without them.

-Perhaps the most unfortunate and apparent aspect of CocoIL's lack of generics is the consequently missing composable collection types.
-To soften the blow of this, CocoIL has built-in array, map, and enumerable object types.
+Perhaps the most unfortunate and apparent aspect of LumiIL's lack of generics is the consequently missing composable collection types.
+To soften the blow of this, LumiIL has built-in array, map, and enumerable object types.

 I suspect we will eventually need/want to go here.

 ### Operators

-CocoIL does come with a number of built-in operators.
+LumiIL does come with a number of built-in operators.

-CocoIL does not care about operator precedence, however.
+LumiIL does not care about operator precedence, however.
 All expressions are evaluated in the exact order in which they appear in the tree.
-In fact, this is true of all of CocoIL's AST nodes: evaluation happens in tree-walk order.
+In fact, this is true of all of LumiIL's AST nodes: evaluation happens in tree-walk order.

 ### Overloading

-CocoIL does not support function overloading.
+LumiIL does not support function overloading.

-CocoIL does not support operator overloading.
-The set of operators is fixed and cannot be overridden, although a higher-level CocoLang compiler may choose to emit calls to intrinsic functions rather than using CocoIL operators.
+LumiIL does not support operator overloading.
+The set of operators is fixed and cannot be overridden, although a higher-level LumiLang compiler may choose to emit calls to intrinsic functions rather than using LumiIL operators.

 ### Exceptions

-Most CocoLangs have exception-based error models (with the exception of Go).
-As a result, CocoIL supports exceptions.
+Most LumiLangs have exception-based error models (with the exception of Go).
+As a result, LumiIL supports exceptions.

-At the moment, there are no throws annotations of any kind; if Go or Java become interesting CocoLang languages to support down the road, we may wish to add optional throws annotations to drive proxy generation, including the possibility of flowing return and exception types to Go and Java, respectively, or fail-fasting at the boundary.
+At the moment, there are no throws annotations of any kind; if Go or Java become interesting LumiLang languages to support down the road, we may wish to add optional throws annotations to drive proxy generation, including the possibility of flowing return and exception types to Go and Java, respectively, or fail-fasting at the boundary.